-• Dividends paid by a regulated investment company (RIC) that are not treated as qualified dividend income under section 854.
+Dividends paid by a regulated investment company (RIC) that are not treated as gualified dividend income under section 854.

-• Dividends paid by a real estate investment trust (REIT) that are not treated as qualified dividend income under section 857(c).
+are not treated as qualified dividend income under section 854.
+Dividends paid by a real estate investment trust (REIT) that are not treated as qualified dividend income under section 857(c).

-• Deductible dividends paid on employer securities.
+Deductible dividends paid on employer securities.
 See Section 404(k) Dividends, later.